cosmo0/hfr-topics/best-games/switch.md

 - Thronebreaker The Witcher Tales
 - Warhammer Age of Sigmar (free to play)
 - **Wingspan**
-- YuGiOh Legacy of the Duelist, Rush Duel
+- Yu-Gi-Oh Legacy of the Duelist

 ## Jeu de société, jeu de plateau